cheesehero112/notes/Chihiro's Study Progress.md

 ### Immersive:

+8/17/22: My spot in cohort 54 confirmed.
+Received pre-course material.
+Joined the Slack and Github group

 8/15/22: Got accepted to the immersive!
 Plan on joining cohort 54 starting Oct 17, 2022.

 8/11/22: 1st technical interview at 5:30pm.
 I thought it went very well.
 Will wait for the result.